charlehsin/charlehsin.github.io/_drafts/2024-09-01-alaska-cruise.md

 ### To Do

-- Call Radisson Hotel Vancouver Airport at (236) 305-5339 about the airport shuttle.
 - Print Cruise confirmation/boarding pass for all people.
 - Whale-watching tour
   - Print confirmation for all people.